List of One Piece characters: Nefeltari

 Vivi was ranked as #82 in a survey conducted by Newtype for favorite anime heroine in 2002.

-Her voice actress is Misa Watanabe.
+Her voice actress is Misa Watanabe in the original Japanese version.
 In the 4Kids English adaptation, she is voiced by Karen Neil.
 In the Funimation English adaptation, her name is spelled Vivi Nefertari, and her voice is supplied by Caitlin Glass.
+In the live-action series, Vivi is portrayed by Charithra Chandran, while Aroop Shergill portrays the character in her youth.